 We LOVE firefighters in this family!
-My husband is a firefighter, so Lily loves to "dress up like Daddy" and wears her firefighter hat every day.
+My husband is a firefighter, so my kids love to "dress up like Daddy" and wear their firefighter hats all the time.

 I made this fire station tent that fits over a card table using my sewing machine, iron, and my Cricut.

 I decided to do 1 side of the tent black, and 3 sides red with a black bottom.
 I cut the black piece of duck cloth to be 27.5" x 34.5".
-(I added 0.5 inch to the height for a seam allowance, and 0.5" to the height to turn the bottom under.
+(I added 1 inch to the height for a 0.5" seam allowance on the top and bottom.
 I added 1 inch to the width for a 0.5" inch seam allowance on both sides.)
 I then surged off 0.5" inch from the bottom to finish the edge, but if you don't have a surger you could just turn under 0.5" at the bottom and sew into place.

 To make the door, I cut a piece of white duck cloth the size I wanted the door to be.
 (I did mine 18" wide) I sewed lines with my sewing machine horizontally using black thread as pictured above.
 Then I pinned black ribbon vertically down each side, and sewed it into place.
 I singed the edge of the ribbon using a lighter to prevent it from fraying.

 Using a rotary cutter, I cut the opening for the door to be on one of the tent sides.
 I made my cutout just smaller than the door because I wanted the door to lay over the opening and cover the whole thing.
 I finished the edges of the cut by surging but you could turn the fabric under and sew.